Jayesh-45/Python-resources/Time Module/Time_Module_Functions_Readme.md

-> # This Readme Contains all the explainations for the functions in the Time module.
+> # This Readme Contains all the explainations for the functions in the Time module and Calendar module.

 - First we import the time module for the inbuilt python libraries.